elvankrs/phrase-and-proximity-search-system/README.md

 A query processor is implemented for handling two types of queries:

 Phrase Queries: Queries where a specific sequence of words must appear in the same order within the text.
-For example, a phrase query is expressed as "w1 w2...wn" where w1, w2, ..., wn are single-word keywords.
+For example, a phrase query is expressed as `w1 w2 ... wn` where `w1, w2, ..., wn` are single-word keywords.

 Proximity Queries: Queries where two words must appear within a certain number of words of each other, regardless of order.
-For example, a proximity query is expressed as w1 k w2, where k is the maximum number of words allowed between w1 and w2.
+For example, a proximity query is expressed as `w1 k w2`, where `k` is the maximum number of words allowed between `w1` and `w2`.

 The query processor searches the inverted index to identify and return the IDs of documents that match the query criteria, presenting the results in ascending order.

 ## Usage

 - Python version: 3.9.13

-### Preprocessing and Building the Inverted Index

 To preprocess the dataset and build the inverted index, run the following command: